sahadipanjan/Multimodal_Diabetic_Risk_Detection/README.md

-This project presents a non-invasive, AI-driven screening tool that combines retinal fundus images and voice stress biomarkers to assess diabetic risk\[cite: 14].
+This project presents a non-invasive, AI-driven screening tool that combines retinal fundus images and voice stress biomarkers to assess diabetic risk.
 Our model achieves clinical-grade performance, surpassing the 75% benchmarks for sensitivity, specificity, and balanced accuracy.